ortegahernandes/ScanBus-BR-Simulator-Modbus/README.md

 On Linux, simply extract the file and use it.

-Note: on some operating systems, it is necessary to install the GTK library
+Note: on some operating systems Linux, it is necessary to install the GTK library

 ### In languages: